OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 > **💔 Errata:** If you find a mistake in a document you are not annotating (e.g. while taking inspiration from others) and that document is supposed to be "completed" by now (i.e. is not currently being annotated by anyone), then please, report the mistake to the [Dataset Errata Repository](https://github.com/OmniOMR/dataset-errata).

+> **📚 Library:** If you want to open the book from which you are annotating a page, simply look at the document name, it consists of `{book-uuid}_{page-uuid}`.
+When you tak the `{page-uuid}` portion and put it into this URL, the corresponding page will open in the Moravian Library:<br>`https://digitalniknihovna.cz/mzk/uuid/uuid:05cb3fea-9d71-483a-b5c0-99b6e07510d0`

 ## Tips